esturdivant-usgs/science-base-automation/README.md

 	- update_data

-4. Install python modules (lxml, pysb). sb_automation was written and tested in Python 2.7 on both OSX and Windows.
+4. Install python modules (lxml, pysb).

+sb_automation was written and tested in Python 2.7 on both OSX and Windows.
 Python packages required that are not automatically included in python installation are lxml and pysb.
 It uses the standard python modules os, glob, json, pickle, and sys.
-Install lxml and pysb using pip and git.
+Install lxml and pysb using pip and git:

 	easy_install pip
 	pip install lxml